-How does stress cause harm to both the human body and the human brain?
+Let’s take a look at the science of stress to determine what it is and how stress can cause harm to both the human body and the human brain.

 Why?
-Because when a person suffers from stress, especially chronic stress, they tend to have a much higher risk of developing health problems like hypertension and making existing conditions worse.
-So if you want to be physically healthier, you need to know how stress can effect your body.
+Because when a person suffers from stress, especially chronic stress, they tend to have a much higher risk of developing health problems like hypertension.
+It’s very likely that stress will also make any existing health issues worse.

 What are the signs that a person is experiencing stress?